richfitz/stevedore/README.md

 * windows support needs work (see above for details)
 * endpoints that require http hijacking are not fully supported (i.e., attach) but the foundations are there to support this - stdin is likely to be a major hassle though and I'm not sure if it's possible from within R's REPL.
 The websockets approach might be better but stands very little chance of working on windows.
-* endpoints that require tar input and output (equivalents of `docker cp` especially) need major work

 ## Development and testing